alstn2468/react-for-beginners/README.md

 # React For Beginners

-Learning React and ES6 by building a Movie Discovery App.
+Learning React and ES6 by building a Movie Discovery App with [Nomad Coder](https://academy.nomadcoders.co/courses/category/KR).

 ### Fundamentals